Mootbing/ship-name-maker/README.md

 2. Split them into syllables using an online "api" (this program used web-scraping to get the data off the site)
 3. Do all combinations with both
 4. Return the data in a nicely formatted array :)

-Pro tip: Additional scripts are (or will be) included that can turn this innocent shipper into an iMessage spammer